ichsanulamal/SubMerger/README.md

-Sure, here's an example README.md file for a project that converts subtitles in VTT or SRT format to a single e-book in TXT or MD format:

 # Subtitle to E-Book Converter

 This is a command-line tool that converts subtitles in VTT or SRT format (directories or single text) to a single e-book in TXT or MD format.